hands-on-cloud/hands-on.cloud/src/pages/terraform-recipe-managing-auto-scaling-groups-and-load-balancers.md

 }
 ```

-Here we’re setting up Load Balancer name, it’s own Security Group, so we could make traffic rules more restrictive later, if we want to.
+Here we’re setting up Load Balancer `name`, it’s own Security Group, so we could make traffic rules more restrictive later, if we want to.

-We’re specifying 2 subnets, where our Load Balancer will look for (listener configuration) launched instances and turned on cross_zone_load_balancing feature, so we could have our instances in different Availability Zones.
+We’re specifying 2 `subnets`, where our Load Balancer will look for (`listener` configuration) launched instances and turned on `cross_zone_load_balancing` feature, so we could have our instances in different Availability Zones.

-And finally we’ve specified health_check configuration, which determines when Load Balancer should transition instances from healthy to unhealthy state and back depending on it’s ability to reach HTTP port 80 on the target instance.
+And finally we’ve specified `health_check` configuration, which determines when Load Balancer should transition instances from healthy to unhealthy state and back depending on it’s ability to reach HTTP port 80 on the target instance.

 If ELB can not reach the instance on specified port, it will stop sending traffic to it.

 ## AUTO SCALING GROUP

-Now we’re ready to create Auto Scaling Group by describing it using aws_autoscaling_group resource:
+Now we’re ready to create Auto Scaling Group by describing it using [aws_autoscaling_group](https://www.terraform.io/docs/providers/aws/r/autoscaling_group.html) resource:

 ```
 resource "aws_autoscaling_group" "web" {